pm-dev/swift-graphql-codegen/README.md

 ## License
 This project is released under the MIT License.

 Thanks for choosing Swift GraphQL Codegen!
 We hope it helps you deliver type-safe and maintainable GraphQL clients in Swift.
-If you have any questions or run into issues, please open an issue or reach out on the project’s discussion board.
+If you have any questions or run into issues, please open an issue.